Norwich and District

 EVENTS

-with Dr. Stefan Weber
+with Dr. Cody Groat

-Wednesday, March 12 at 11:00
+Wednesday, April 9 at 11:00

 This event will be followed by a free soup and sandwich lunch.
 Attendance is free, but donations to help cover our costs are encouraged (recommended donation: $10).
-Please register in advance by telling us you're "Going" on this event page or contacting the Museum by email or phone.
+Please register in advance by telling us you're "Going" on this event page (link below) or contacting the Museum by email or phone.
 Reservations help us to know how much food we need and how many seats to put out, so please make sure that you are able to come and let us know!

 Gore Church decorated for a carol sing.
 See the interior.